 Robert Rauschenberg – A Window to the World

 The painter friends Robert Rauschenberg, Jasper Johns and Cy Twombly, together with Merce Cunningham and John Cage, had realised at the beginning of the 1950s that the passionately gestural formal vocabulary of Abstract Expressionism had not done away with rational structures, but only shrouded them; that the suggested, subtle force of pure emotional effect had only sharpened the separation of life and art; and that a hermeneutic philosophy had emerged.
 The artists felt free to seek out the immediacy of life and the world in new pictorial languages.
 They mistrusted any art that arose as a paradigmatic counter world.
-Robert Rauschenberg’s paintings become the kaleidoscope of urban life: autobiographical contexts, chimaeras and the flotsam of the metropolises, messages from the sea of fictions and reality, which find themselves become the tightly woven, many-sided meaning of life in images and objects.
-Robert Rauschenberg absolutely wanted both simultaneously: the immediacy of life in the autonomy of a work that reports on this life.
+Robert Rauschenberg’s paintings become the kaleidoscope of urban life: autobiographical contexts, chimaeras and the flotsam of the metropolises, messages from the sea of fictions and reality which find themselves becoming the tightly woven, many-sided meaning of life in images and objects.
+Robert Rauschenberg absolutely wanted both simultaneously: the immediacy of life and the autonomy of a work that reports on this life.
 In his paintings, he records what was never to be seen in paintings, what was never to be foreseen for paintings.

 Robert Rauschenberg was and is the Proteus among the artists of the last century.